The-mandemOS-boys/MandemOS-Server--Hecate-/README.md

 ```

 In the browser interface, type your message into the text box or use the voice button.
+You can choose from any system speech synthesis voice using the **Voice** drop-down next to the Speak button.
 You can also click **Summarize Memory** to get a short summary of all remembered facts.

 ### Run Locally